gamag/ka_GE.spell/README.md

 ## Update/build dictionary ##

-You need a bash compatible shell, gnu tools and  hunspell (and hunspell-tools on some systems) installed.
+You need a bash compatible shell, gnu tools, hunspell (and hunspell-tools on some systems) and a c++14 compatible compiler installed. xmunch (https://github.com/gamag/xmunch) is as submodule, so after cloning this repository, run `git submodule update --init`, then go to xmunch subdirectory and run make.

 To build the dictionary, run `make all`

 To build the packages, run `make bundle` later.

 ### Updating Bumbeishvilis word list ###